honzakj/React---3D-frontend-showcase/README.md

 - Responsive design for mobile and tablets (To be implemented)
 - Multilingual Support (To be implemented)
 - Full portfolio page (To be implemented)
+- Imgs and 3D models optimisation (To be implemented)

 #### Known Bugs:
 - horizontal slideshow - double time for first item (jump between last and first)